miekg/dump/README.md

 ## Name

-*dump* - dump all incoming queries on standard output.
+*dump* - dumps all incoming queries on standard output.

 ## Description